Section five: Due impartiality and due accuracy

 Matters of major political or industrial controversy and major matters relating to current public policy

-5.11: In addition to the rules above, due impartiality must be preserved on matters of major political and industrial controversy and major matters relating to current public policy by the person providing a service (listed above) in each programme or in clearly linked and timely programmes.
+5.11: In addition to the rules above, due impartiality must be preserved on matters of major political or industrial controversy and major matters relating to current public policy by the person providing a service (listed above) in each programme or in clearly linked and timely programmes.

 Meaning of “matters of major political or industrial controversy and major matters relating to current public policy”